jnduli/blog_jnduli.co.ke/content/drafts/comic_site_migration_to_sqlite.rst

 The process followed this general pattern:

 1. Change the code to use sqlite instead of postgres.
-I'd maintain the same paths to the static resources so that I wouldn't have to move these too.
+I'd maintain the same paths to the static resources so that I wouldn't have to move these.
 2. Change the docker-compose yml file to:
     - Use a different local port for the sqlite instance
     - Use a different project name